ImmortalDemonGod/RNA_PREDICT/docs/pipeline/integration/Integrated_RNA_3D_Prediction_Pipeline_Final_Comprehensive_Design.md

 	1. Wrap TorsionBERT with LoRA adapters (freezing base).
 	2. Wrap Pairformer with LoRA adapters (48-block attention).
 	3. Optionally do the same for a large diffusion model or train a smaller diffusion from scratch.
-	4. Construct a single composite forward pass hooking them together with a “unified latent merger.”
+	4. Construct a single composite forward pass hooking them together with a "unified latent merger."
 	5. Define \mathcal{L}_{\text{end-to-end}} with coordinate and/or angle supervision.
 	6. Backward: Because each subcomponent is in the same computational graph, gradients reach the LoRA adapters.
 	7. Energy Minimization is done offline, polishing final coordinates.

-This approach yields a memory-efficient training procedure thanks to LoRA’s low-rank adaptation, letting you harness large pretrained models within a multi-stage, synergy-focused RNA 3D pipeline.
+This approach yields a memory-efficient training procedure thanks to LoRA's low-rank adaptation, letting you harness large pretrained models within a multi-stage, synergy-focused RNA 3D pipeline.

 ====
 Below is a fully updated, comprehensive design document that merges all four versions (V1–V4) into a single, cohesive guide—addressing their strengths, mitigating their weaknesses, and clarifying past criticisms.
 It is meant as technical documentation for building an end-to-end, LoRA-friendly RNA 3D structure prediction pipeline with:
 	1. Torsion-based subpipeline (TorsionBERT).
 	2. AlphaFold 3–style Pairformer trunk.
 	3. A Unified Latent Merger combining local angles + global pair embeddings.
 	4. An optional forward kinematics step (Stage C) for partial 3D (using MP-NeRF or similar).
 	5. A Diffusion model for final coordinate generation/refinement.
 	6. A post-inference energy minimization pass.
 	7. Support for LoRA (or QLoRA) to only finetune a small fraction of parameters in large pretrained networks.

-The result is more robust, synergistic, and memory-efficient than any single prior version—truly a “best-of-all-worlds” solution.
+The result is more robust, synergistic, and memory-efficient than any single prior version—truly a "best-of-all-worlds" solution.

 ⸻